Henri Bertini: Life

 Henri Jérôme Bertini was born in London on 28 October 1798 but his family returned to Paris six months later.
 He received his early musical education from his father, a pianist and composer himself, and his elder brother, Auguste, who was a pupil of Muzio Clementi.
 He was considered a child prodigy and at the age of 12 his father took him on a tour of England, Holland, Flanders, and Germany where he was enthusiastically received.
 After studies in composition in England and Scotland he was appointed professor of music in Brussels but returned to Paris in 1821.
 It is known that Bertini gave a concert with Franz Liszt in the Salons Pape on 20 April 1828.
-The program included a transcription by Bertini of Beethoven's Symphony No. 7 in A major for eight hands (the other pianists were Sowinsky and Schunke.)
+The program included a transcription by Bertini of Beethoven's Symphony No. 7 in A major for eight hands (the other pianists were Sowinsky and Ludwig Schunke).
 He was also admired as a chamber music performer, giving concerts with his friends Antoine Fontaine (violin) and Auguste Franchomme (cello).
 He remained active in and around Paris until around 1856, where he retired to Meylan (near Grenoble).
-At Meylan he stopped composing and performing in public, living by himself, he became a leader of an orpheonist group.
+At Meylan he lived by himself, stopped composing and performing in public, and became a leader of an orpheonist group (men's recreational choir).

 Bertini concertized widely but was not as celebrated a virtuoso as either Friedrich Kalkbrenner or Henri Herz.
-One of his contemporaries described his playing as having Clementi's evenness and clarity in rapid passages as well as the quality of sound, the manner of phrasing, and the ability to make the instrument sing characteristic of the school of Hummel and Moschelès.
+One of his contemporaries described his playing as having Clementi's evenness and clarity in rapid passages as well as the quality of sound, the manner of phrasing, and the ability to make the instrument sing characteristic of the school of Hummel and Ignaz Moscheles.
 Thomas Tapper wrote:

 He was in his time a shining example of the most admirable qualities of an artist.
 Living in an age of garish virtuosity, and hailed as a brilliant executant himself, he maintained nevertheless the most rigorous standards of musicianship in his playing, in his compositions, and in the music which he appeared before the public to interpret.
 This is the more remarkable when one considers that his manhood was reached during the luxuriant period of French romanticism and that the extravagances of the literary outburst were reflected in the musical movements of the time.
 Virtuosity was subjected to sore temptations and many succumbed.
 Bertini stood for the sounder qualities of the artist and gradually acquired an extended and remunerative prestige.
 His life was singularly devoid of incident and official distinction, but the legacy of pedagogic works which he has left to us and his honorable activity give it every right to be called a success.